decentespresso/de1app/documentation/de1_app_core_shot_cycle_overview.md

 #### Pre-Shot Tare Management

-As Espresso is in `::device::scale::autotare_states` (Espresso and HotWater, by default), a tare is scheduled for `$::device::scale::_tare_holdoff_initial` in the future, defaulting to 200 ms, with an exception for the Decent Scale at 500 ms (see commit a8a61e1 Jan-18-2020).
+As Espresso mode is in `::device::scale::autotare_states` (Espresso and HotWater, by default), a tare is scheduled for `$::device::scale::_tare_holdoff_initial` in the future, defaulting to 200 ms, with an exception for the Decent Scale at 500 ms (see commit a8a61e1 Jan-18-2021).

-The scale starts checking for "a cup being added" prior to the flow starting.
-If it is more than `$::device::scale::autotare_threshold ` off of zero (default, 0.0, so 0.1 g will trigger), it requests a tare by calling `::device::scale::tare`
+The scale starts checking for "a cup being added" prior to the start of delivery of the shot.
+If it is more than `$::device::scale::autotare_threshold` off of zero (default, 0.04, so 0.1 g will trigger, but still resist vibratation and drift on an 0.01 g scale), it requests a tare by calling `::device::scale::tare`

-Tare requests are now rate limited to no more ofteh than `$::device::scale::_tare_holdoff_repeat` (200 ms default).
+Tare requests are now rate limited to no more often than `$::device::scale::_tare_holdoff_repeat` (200 ms default).

 Any time tare is seen, the scale code resets its internal calculations, to prevent the tare event for being misinterpreted as an actual change in weight.

 <a name="saw_setup"></a>
 #### SAW Setup

-The SAW target is set to the value given by ` $::settings(final_desired_shot_weight)` or `$::settings(final_desired_shot_weight_advanced)`, depending on the profile type.
+The SAW target is set to the value given by `$::settings(final_desired_shot_weight)` or `$::settings(final_desired_shot_weight_advanced)`, depending on the profile type.

 SAW parameters for "stopping early" are determined from the current estimates of overall system lag and the value of `$::settings(stop_weight_before_seconds)`.